catrone3/shadowrunNotes/Locations/South Florida/Wuxing Eastern Shores.md

 #### Greynold's Park

-One of the only free public recreational spaces in this Wuxing controlled area, picnicking, kayaking, and other outdoors activities are enjoyed by corp wage slaves on their day off.
+One of the only free public recreational spaces in this [[../../AAA Corps/Wuxing|Wuxing]] controlled area, picnicking, kayaking, and other outdoors activities are enjoyed by corp wage slaves on their day off.

 #### Kowloon Tong Magic Academy